 Intrepid students from Derwen College received a rapturous reception at a Duke of Edinburgh’s Awards Celebration Ceremony on Saturday, 6th July.

-Creative Arts sign and dance group DOT (Derwen on Tour) performed to the packed out audience, students served drinks and canapes, and certificates and awards were handed out by deputy mayor Cllr Duncan Kerr and James Bjcer, Operations Manager at the DofE for the Central England Region.
+Creative Arts sign and dance group DOT (Derwen on Tour) performed to the packed out audience, and students served drinks and canapes.
+After that, certificates and awards were handed out by deputy mayor Cllr Duncan Kerr and James Bjcer, Operations Manager at the DofE for the Central England Region.

 Steve Evans, Duke of Edinburgh’s Awards leader and Sports Coordinator at Derwen College, strongly believes that the D of E programme complements Derwen College’s vision to create ‘an enriched learning environment that enables students to transform their lives for the better.’

 Steve said: “The D of E programme is challenging and gives students the chance to develop skills for life and work.
 It promotes independence, pushing young people out of their comfort zone.”